 What is Azure OpenAI Service?

-Azure OpenAI Service provides REST API access to OpenAI's powerful language models including the GPT-4, GPT-3.5-Turbo, and Embeddings model series.
+Azure OpenAI Service provides REST API access to OpenAI's powerful language models including the GPT-4, GPT-4 Turbo with Vision, GPT-3.5-Turbo, and Embeddings model series.
 In addition, the new GPT-4 and GPT-3.5-Turbo model series have now reached general availability.
-These models can be easily adapted to your specific task including but not limited to content generation, summarization, semantic search, and natural language to code translation.
+These models can be easily adapted to your specific task including but not limited to content generation, summarization, image understanding, semantic search, and natural language to code translation.
 Users can access the service through REST APIs, Python SDK, or our web-based interface in the Azure OpenAI Studio.

 Learn more in our Models page.